jihyec2/HW2/README.md

       mlbweightdfurl <- 'http://goo.gl/rih9v9'
       mlb.weight.df <- textConnection(getURL(mlbweightdfurl, followlocation  = TRUE))
       mlb.weight.df <- read.table(mlb.weight.df, header = TRUE) #read only several lines of the table.
-      mydf <- mlb.weight.df[1:3,1:6] #subsetting the dataframe (show the first three rows and six columns of the dataset) mydf[,1]
+      mydf <- mlb.weight.df[1:3,1:6] #subsetting the dataframe (show the first three rows and six columns of table) mydf[,1]
       mydf[1]
       mydf[[1]]

 First of all, I create a 3x6 matrix, **mymatrix**, filled with the number from 1 to 18 in row major order.
 Then **mymatrix[,1]** prints the first column of the matrix, which is  **[1]  1  7 13**.
-Next, I import the data from the web and subset the data, naming it as mydf. mydf[,1] and mydf[[1]] are basically same and give me the first column of the table as vectors, whereas mydf[1] shows me the first column of the table as a dataframe.
+Next, I import the data from the web and subset the data, naming it as mydf. mydf[,1] and mydf[[1]] are basically the same and give me the first column of the table as vectors.
+However mydf[1] shows me the first column of the table as a dataframe.

 3. Ask a question that requires a student to understand how to create a simple script and make it usable by everyone, but only writeable by its creator.
 Your question should require an answer using chmod NNN (using octal permissions).